-- ‘Housing Law: The rights of tenants with a disability’;
+- ‘Housing Law: Supporting tenants with a disability’;

-- ‘Supporting parents with a learning disability through the child protection process’;
+- ‘Supporting parents with a learning disability through the child protection system’;

 Acting as an expert witness (Tucker J) in ‘Forensic Odontology – An Essential Guide’ (Adams C, Carabott R and Evans S; Wiley (2014))

 [A guide to acting as an expert witness, authored for a text book for forensic odontologists.]

 Child Care Law and Practice (Tucker J, Chartered Institute of Legal Executives (2013))

 [A course manual for a practitioner course in child care law for legal support staff.]

 Evaluation of Alternative Commissioning of Expert Witnesses in Care Proceedings Pilot (Tucker J, Moorhead R and Doughty J; Legal Services Commission (2011))

 [An 18 month project, evaluating the provision of expert witness services by multi-disciplinary teams in public law children proceedings.
 The evaluation was cited as part of the evidence base informing the Family Justice Review, which recommended that a further pilot be undertaken building upon the lessons of the initial scheme.]